markd315/NYC-Subway-Line-Drawing-Quiz/readme.md

 Leave a comment telling me what score you got, and eventually we can curve the scale to fit the prior data.

 Note: The answer key itself will not be "perfect" since it is also drawn by hand (painstakingly with the aid of other reference maps)

+### Scoring - No map background
+It may be possible to get more accurate grading by copying your lines off of the background (use invert selection and/or fuzzy-select tool) and onto a blank (transparent) 908x1488 canvas like the one in the mapless answer key.
+Compare to the `maplessAnswerKey.png` file in grading if you do this.

 ### Approach
 I used a "real" geographical map with neighborhood lines as the base, not the distorted one used on official MTA maps that disregards the surface scale to focus on underground clarity.